Lateral Meniscus Tear

 Bend and straighten your knee as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 2).
 Repeat 10 – 20 times provided there is no increase in symptoms.

 Figure 2 – Knee Bend to Straighten (right leg)

 Static Quadriceps Contraction

-Tighten the muscle at the front of your thigh (quadriceps) by pushing your knee down into a towel (figure 3).
-Put your fingers on your inner quadriceps to feel the muscle tighten during contraction.
-Hold for 5 seconds and repeat 10 times as hard as possible without increasing your symptoms.
+Tighten the muscle at the front of your thigh (quadriceps) by straightening your knee and pushing your knee down into a towel (figure 3).
+Put your fingers on your inner quadriceps (VMO) to feel the muscle tighten during contraction.
+Hold for 5 seconds and repeat 10 times as hard as possible provided there is no increase in symptoms.